AdobeDocs/commerce-php/src/pages/developer/components/message-queues/migration.md

   - Setup
 ---

-### Migrate from Magento 2.1 to 2.2
+### Migrate from 2.1 to 2.2

-To upgrade the message queues from Magento 2.1, you must create the following files in the `<module>/etc` directory for each [module](https://glossary.magento.com/module) that will use the message queue framework.
+To upgrade the message queues for Adobe Commerce or Magento Open Source 2.1, you must create the following files in the `<module>/etc` directory for each [module](https://glossary.magento.com/module) that will use the message queue framework.

 *  `queue_consumer.xml` - Defines the relationship between an existing queue and its consumer.
 *  `queue_topology.xml`- Defines the message routing rules and declares queues and exchanges.